/

 What It Nails

-Excellent Value Three is still one of the cheapest ways to get genuinely fast broadband at home, especially if your postcode qualifies for the current 24 month promo.
+• Excellent Value Three is still one of the cheapest ways to get genuinely fast unlimited broadband at home, especially if your postcode qualifies for the best 24-month pricing.

 The Drawbacks